Traditional load estimation

 Everybody.

 Accurately pinpointing the average session duration and end user performance during slow or peak traffic isn't for the faint hearted.
-The best thing to do is run a proper load test, with 'fake' customers actually going through the order process exactly as they would in real life, making the same HTTP requests in the same order, with the same waits between pages as you see in real life, and keep an eye on your processor load, IO throughput and response times as you ramp up the number of virtual visitors.
-You can use Apache JMeter for this (we also like K6 for lighter loads), but whatever tool you use it's time consuming and tricky to get exactly right (especially with the complexities of caching).
-Even then, take your numbers and halve them.
+The best thing to do is run a proper load test, with 'fake' customers actually going through the order process while load testing exactly as they would in real life, making the same HTTP requests in the same order, with the same waits between pages when load testing as you see in real life, and keep an eye on your processor load, IO throughput and response times as you ramp up the number of virtual visitors.
+You can use Apache JMeter for this (we also like K6 for lighter loads or slower machines), but whatever tool you use it's time consuming and tricky to mimic the behaviour of every single user in exactly the right way (especially with the complexities of caching).
+Even then, take your max number and halve it.

 In the absence of that, err on the side of caution.

 You can easily change the Queue Rate for any Queue-Fair queue at any time using the Queue-Fair portal.
-Start at 10 visitors per minute, or your transaction rate on a more normal day, see how that goes for a little while after your tickets go on sale, and if all looks good, your processor load is low, your database is fine and (above all) your pages are responsive when you hit CTRL-SHIFT-R, double it, wait a bit, and repeat.
+Start at 10 visitors per minute, or your transaction rate on a more normal day, see how that goes for a little while after your tickets go on sale, and if all looks good, your processor load is low, your sql database is fine and (above all) your pages are responsive when you hit CTRL-SHIFT-R, raise it by no more than 20 percent, wait a bit, and repeat.
 You'll soon find the actual rate you need during this 'load balancing' (see what we did there?), and remember, from a customer experience point of view, it's fine to raise the Queue Rate as this causes the estimated waits that your customers in the queue are seeing to reduce, and everyone is happy to see a response time delivering a shorter estimated wait.

 What you want to avoid doing is setting the Queue Rate too high then be in the position of having to lower it, as this a) means people using the site experience slow page loads, and b) causes the estimated waits to increase.
 All the people in your queue will sigh!